Israel set to join elite lunar club with first mission to moon

 A series of future moon landings has already been jointly planned by IAI and German’s OHB System on behalf of the European Space Agency.

-Reporting by Joey Roulette in Cape Canaveral; Editing by Steve Gorman and Bill Berkrot
+Reporting by Joey Roulette in Cape Canaveral; Editing by Steve Gorman, Bill Berkrot and Cynthia Osterman